3 Steps To Get Placed On Spotify Playlists

 Before your music can be put into one of the three types of Spotify playlists, you need to sign up with a DSP or Digital service provider.
 Most in the industry refer to these as distributors.
-A distributor is a service provider which focuses on distributing media to all major streaming platforms such as Spotify, Apple Music and Pandora.
+A distributor is a service provider that focuses on distributing media to all major streaming platforms such as Spotify, Apple Music, and Pandora.
 For independent producers these companies are fantastic, however, there is a catch and that catch is usually either a monthly or yearly fee.

 You will receive royalties from your streams once your songs are active on streaming services.
 If you’re not familiar with royalties and how they work, They’re the amount of money you will receive based on the number of plays your song gets.
 In most cases it can take hundreds if not thousands of streams to generate one US dollar in revenue.
 The image below depicts how many streams are needed in order to generate one dollar.

 When you take into consideration earning royalties on your streams, the small yearly fee of a distributor such as Distrokid can possibly pay for itself with a single release.